FAQ and Fees

 I see adults for individual therapy.
 My specialties include working with people who want to address the following:

-• perfectionism, people-pleasing, difficulty letting yourself make mistakes, and/or difficulty in showing up authentically in your relationships
+- perfectionism, people-pleasing, co-dependency, and/or difficulty in showing up authentically in your relationships

 If you’re not sure you fit into any of these categories but you want to work with me, please get in touch!
 We can talk through what you are dealing with and I’ll let you know if I feel I am able to help.